Commercial fishermen need more support for substance abuse and fatigue, lawmakers say

 Republican Sen. Dan Sullivan of Alaska is another supporter of the change.
 Alaska produces the most volume of seafood in the country, while New England is home to New Bedford, Massachusetts, the top U.S. port in terms of seafood value.

-The lawmakers' proposed changes would increase the program's annual funding from $6 million to $12 million, said Jacqueline Mundry, a spokesperson for Collins.
-The proposal would also remove a cost share component from the program, Mundry said.
+The lawmakers' proposed changes would increase the program's annual funding from $6 million to $12 million, a Collins spokesperson said.
+The proposal would also remove a cost share component from the program, the spokesperson said.

 Commercial fishing is one of the most dangerous occupations in the country, and access to more mental and behavioral health supports is critically important for the nation's fishermen, said Andrea Tomlinson, founder and executive director of New England Young Fishermen’s Alliance.